shenyaojin/shenyaojin.github.io/README.md

 If you'd like to create your own site using this repository as a starting point, follow these steps:

 1. **Fork the Repository**
     Click the "Fork" button in the top-right corner of this repository to create your own copy.
+Remember to rename the repository to `<your-username>.github.io` for GitHub Pages to work correctly!

 2. **Clone Your Fork**
     Clone the forked repository to your local machine: